 Coronado is not a big place so the upshot of budget hotels here is that you’re still within walking distance of the beach and the best sights, in addition to the Coronado Ferry to downtown San Diego.

 Location: Coronado (across the street from Hotel Del Coronado)

 Glorietta Bay Inn was built in 1908 as the home of sugar baron John D. Spreckels.
 While its appearance and amenities make it look pricier than it is, the fact that rooms start at $149 makes this Coronado hotel a very wallet-friendly option for the location.
 Amenities include continental breakfast; 24-hour hot brewed coffee, assorted tea, fresh water, and assorted fruit in the lobby; a mini putt-putt course; daily afternoon refreshments and a heated swimming pool.
-As the Hotel Del Coronado and the glorious beach in front of it are across the street, Glorietta Bay Inn provides guests also with complimentary beach chairs, towels, and sand toys.Book Now
+As the Hotel Del Coronado and the glorious beach in front of it are across the street, Glorietta Bay Inn provides guests also with complimentary beach chairs, towels, and sand toys.Book on Hotels.com

 Crown City Inn

 Location: Coronado (Orange Avenue)